Legal Translation of GDPR Privacy Statements

 Translate Privacy Statements into the EU’s Official Languages

 As a final and likely most important matter, you need to ensure that your EU clients understand the client engagement letter updated with the GDPR information.
-That means that the letter must be translated into your international client’s language.
+That means that the GDPR privacy statements must be translated into your international client’s language.
 The only way to ensure that the technical provisions in the updated engagement letter are clear is to obtain the services of a professional legal translation service.

 In that regard, we welcome you to contact All Language Alliance, Inc. With years of experience translating highly technical legal documents, we can be a one-stop shop for all of your certified legal documents translation needs, including Spanish translation services, Polish translation services, German translation services, French translation services.
 Our translators are professional, reliable, and meticulous.
 We pride ourselves on giving top-quality translations of any documents – such as a client engagement letter – and in providing the best in customer service.
 Email our translation office today to learn more.